Sutherland And Google Cloud Partner To Deliver Real-World AI Solutions To Businesses Globally

 These modular, interoperable solutions, built on Google Cloud's scalable and secure cloud infrastructure, deliver value and adapt to evolving business needs, empowering organizations to fully harness AI for transformative outcomes.

-“Sutherland's domain expertise and forward-thinking approach to applied AI makes the company an exceptional partner,” said Carrie Tharp, VP Solutions & Industries - Google Cloud.“Together, we're delivering AI that's not just powerful but also purposefully designed to solve real-world challenges – while keeping humans at its core.”
+“Sutherland's domain expertise and forward-thinking approach to applied AI make the company an exceptional partner,” said Carrie Tharp, Vice President, Global Solutions & industries, Google Cloud.“Together, we're delivering AI that's not just powerful, but also purposefully designed to solve real-world challenges – while keeping humans at its core.”

 Legal Disclaimer: